 This option allows to compute total forces for use with thermodynamic integration as done by the keyword writeTIPMF.
-The names of the files containing the variables' histogram and mean thermodynamic forces are output.<name>.ti.count and output.<name>.ti.force, respectively: these can be used by abf_integrate (see 6.2.4) or similar utility.
+The names of the files containing the variables' histogram and mean thermodynamic forces are outputName.<name>.ti.count and outputName.<name>.ti.force, respectively: these can be used by abf_integrate (see 7.2.4) or similar utility.
 Note that because the .force file contains mean forces instead of free-energy gradients, abf_integrate <filename> -s -1.0 should be used.
 This option is on by default when writeTIPMF is on, but can be enabled separately if the bias is applied to more than one variable, making not possible the direct integration of the PMF at runtime.
 If any bias applies time-dependent forces besides the one using this option, an error is raised.

-In adaptive biasing force (ABF) (6.2) the above keywords are not recognized, because their functionality is either included already (conventional ABF) or not available (extended-system ABF).
+In adaptive biasing force (ABF) (7.2) the above keywords are not recognized, because their functionality is either included already (conventional ABF) or not available (extended-system ABF).

-6.2 Adaptive Biasing Force
+7.2 Adaptive Biasing Force

-For a full description of the Adaptive Biasing Force method, see reference [12].
-For details about this implementation, see references [13] and [14].
-When publishing research that makes use of this functionality, please cite references [12] and [14].
+For a full description of the Adaptive Biasing Force method, see reference [17].
+For details about this implementation, see references [18] and [19].
+When publishing research that makes use of this functionality, please cite references [17] and [19].